 Ministry of Health Singapore.
 All Rights Reserved.

 Then time zipped by and it’s now approaching the end of the year.
 Yikes.
-If we still have not lost a single gram (or worse, put on weight!), what can we do?
+If we still have not lost a single gram (or worse, we’ve noticed a bit of weight gain!), what can we do?

 Get active!
 It’s never too late to start.